alexfloreslamas/maximum-s-club-problem-on-trees.io/EJOR_2024/Database.md

 ## Description

 This webpage contains the dataset for the experiments in the article "A dynamic programming algorithm for a maximum $s$-club set on trees".
-This paper is currently under consideration for acceptance to [Discrete Applied Mathematics](https://www.sciencedirect.com/journal/discrete-applied-mathematics).
+This paper is currently under consideration for acceptance to [European Journal of Operational Research](https://www.sciencedirect.com/journal/european-journal-of-operational-research).

 ---